Achatina fulica (giant African land snail)

 Summary of InvasivenessTop of page

-The giant African land snail L. fulica is a fast-growing polyphagous plant pest that has been introduced from its native range in East Africa to many parts of the world as a commercial food source (for humans, fish and livestock) and as a novelty pet.
+The giant African land snail A. fulica is a fast-growing polyphagous plant pest that has been introduced from its native range in East Africa to many parts of the world as a commercial food source (for humans, fish and livestock) and as a novelty pet.
 It easily becomes attached to any means of transport or machinery at any developmental stage, is able to go into a state of aestivation in cooler conditions and so is readily transportable over distances.
-Once escaped it has managed to establish itself and reproduce prodigiously in every tropical location.
-As a result, L. fulica has been classified as one of the world's top 100 invasive species by The World Conservation Union, IUCN (ISSG, 2003).
+Once escaped it has managed to establish itself and reproduce prodigiously in tropical and some temperate locations.
+As a result, A. fulica has been classified as one of the world's top 100 invasive alien species by The World Conservation Union, IUCN (ISSG, 2003).

 Taxonomic TreeTop of page